-The purpose of the role is to work with Warwick's Institutes for Advanced Teaching and Learning (IATL) and Advanced Study (IAS) to develop interdisciplinary pedagogy.
-For this particular round of the competition, we are particularly interested in appointing an early career fellow to work with us on a project where the proposed focus would be the pedagogic research on interdisciplinary education, using IATL's modules as a case-study.
-However, proposals on topics such as open-space learning, the digital, medical or environmental humanities, education for sustainability and eco-pedagogy, wellbeing, innovation and entrepreneurship, community engagement, widening participation, humanitarian engineering or undergraduate research may also be considered.
+The purpose of the role is to work with Warwick’s Institutes for Advanced Teaching and Learning (IATL) and Advanced Study (IAS) to develop interdisciplinary pedagogy (examples include, but are not limited to: open-space learning, the digital, medical or environmental humanities, education for sustainability and eco-pedagogy, wellbeing, innovation and entrepreneurship, community engagement, widening participation, humanitarian engineering and undergraduate research).

 The programme supports a Warwick doctoral candidate in the transition phase between doctoral and postdoctoral careers.
 The Fellow is expected to advance the development of their research and teaching careers by designing non-modular pedagogic activities, and writing research publications, conference papers, job applications, and postdoctoral fellowship/grant proposals.
 The Fellow will engage with the interdisciplinary activities of both Institutes.
 The Fellowship is available on a 100% basis, and a 10 month bursary payment will be provided.
 As the Fellowship is full-time, holding other part-time employment in conjunction with it is strongly discouraged.

 Taking guidance from both Institutes, the Fellow will develop a teachable project based on their own research with a view to experimenting with it in a series of interventions: examples of such interventions might include IATL and IAS events, Teaching and Learning showcases, and workshops on the Learning and Development Centre's Open Programme.
-The Fellow will spend the period from May 2019 to February 2020 shadowing IATL staff, developing a pedagogy for their project, completing their learning and teaching interventions with IATL and contributing to the department’s student engagement projects (e.g. Student Ensemble/Emerge, Undergraduate Research/ICUR and/or the Student-as-Producer Programme).
-They will also engage with the IAS programmes, including the Academic Careers and Employment (ACE) programme during which time they will maintain an ePortfolio and contribute to the IAS's web-based resources for early career researchers.
+The Fellow will spend the period from October 2019 to July 2020 shadowing IATL staff, developing a pedagogy for their project, completing their learning and teaching interventions with IATL and contributing to the department’s student engagement projects (e.g. Student Ensemble/Emerge, Undergraduate Research/ICUR and/or the Student-as-Producer Programme).
+They will also engage with the IAS programmes, including the Accolade Training programme during which time they will maintain an ePortfolio and contribute to the IAS's web-based resources for early career researchers.